-With the knowledge gained in the lab, I initiated my first research project when I took the course Laboratory in Advanced Research Methods.
-I led a group of four to investigate the relationship between perceived self-esteem and likability of online profiles in an online dating context, with raters’ gender and own self-esteem as two moderators.
-We worked step by step from brainstorming research topics, conducting literature reviews, designing experiments, recruiting participants, analyzing data and visualizing the results using SPSS, to writing final research paper and delivering a poster presentation.
-This experience made me realize that, in addition to solid research knowledge and analytics skills, the capability of handling a great deal of tedious and repetitive work is crucial to any researcher.

-Intrigued by the use of lab experiments to establish causal inferences, I started my independent research project under the supervision of Dr. Rene Weber at the Media Neuroscience Lab.
+Currently, I am working on an independent research project under the supervision of Dr. Rene Weber at the Media Neuroscience Lab.
 As a bilingual, I am interested in how juggling two tasks involving media use in different languages affect task performance among bilingual college students.
-Through the method of literature review, I realized that this area of research was in its incipient stage and thus decided to design an exploratory study.
+Through the literature review, I realized that this area of research was in its incipient stage and thus decided to design an exploratory study.
 I constructed an online picture-word matching task accompanied by audiobook clips in English, Mandarin and Spanish using PsychoPy, a software package in Python.
 To smooth the designing process, I programmed an image sorter that could extract words from file names to help me organize numerous pictures.
-So far, I have collected data from 80 participants and am currently analyzing the data using the statistical program R. An extended abstract of the study has been submitted to International Communication Association and findings and will be presented at ICA’s 2019 conference.
-I hope the study will inform media-utilization behaviors among bilinguals and provide customer insights for digital media companies.
+So far, I have collected data from 80 participants and analyzing the data using the statistical program R. An extended abstract of the study has been submitted to International Communication Association and the findings will be presented at ICA’s 2019 conference.
+I believe this study will shed some light on media-utilization behaviors among bilinguals and provide customer insights for digital media companies.

 In addition to my rich research experiences, I am also taking online courses in programming (R and Python), probability and data to sharpen my quantitative skills to prepare for the QMSS program.
-Furthermore, my solid educational background in XXX also makes me a promising candidate for your program.
-Throughout my undergraduate years, I took a variety of courses that allowed me to gain a systematic understanding of psychology, neuroscience and communication from different perspectives, for example, organizational communication, small group communication, cognitive psychology and social networks.
+Furthermore, my solid substantial background also makes me a promising candidate for your program.
+Throughout my undergraduate years, I took a variety of courses that allowed me to gain a systematic understanding of psychology, neuroscience and communication from different perspectives, for example, Organizational Communication, Small Group communication, Cognitive Psychology and Social Networks.

-I was especially fond of the topics covered in the social networks class, where I was introduced to emergent structures, relational dynamics and networks across levels, types and contents.
+I intend to further my exploration in communication and psychology from a quantitative perspective through the courses QMSS offers.
+During my undergraduate social networks class, I was introduced to emergent structures, relational dynamics and networks across levels, types and contents.
 I am curious about how to maximize the benefits of this heightened connectivity.
-If admitted, I plan to take advantage of the course on Social Network Analysis taught by the program director of QMSS, Dr. Greg Eirich, to receive high quality training on network analysis, manipulation and visualization using statistical software.
-Moreover, I aspire to further explore my current research topic on bilingualism and media multitasking, a near-ubiquitous behavior in the modern world.
-After reading the book on field experiments written by Dr. Donald Green and Dr. Alan Gerber, I was attracted by and achieved a deeper understanding of field experimentation including its design, data analysis and results interpretation.
-Thus, in my graduate study, through XXX, I intend to learn more about field study approaches such as interviewing which can be utilized in my current study to elicit detailed information from participants and acquire more in-depth insights into the topic.
+Social Network Analysis taught by the program director of QMSS, Dr. Greg Eirich, could supplement my knowledge from a methodological approach, though high-quality training on network analysis, manipulation and visualization using statistical software.
+Meanwhile, I aspire to further explore my current research topic on bilingualism and media multitasking, a near-ubiquitous behavior in the modern world.
+After reading the book Field Experiments: Design, Analysis, and Interpretation written by Dr. Donald Green and Dr. Alan Gerber, I was attracted by the power of field experiment.
+Thus, I hope to attend the course Experimental Research: Design, Analysis and Interpretation taught by Dr. Donald Green to gain more insights in field experiment design.
+Moreover, for my graduate thesis, I intend to extend my current bilingualism and media multitasking study from an exploratory level to solid causal inference, therefore, I wish Dr. Donald Green could supervise my graduate thesis.